nursahketene/coding101/DayOne/DayOneScript.md

 >> CODE

-Ok lets create a file named index.html by;
+Ok let's create a file named index.html by;

 Open Visual Studio Code and from the `File` menu option choose `New File`

 Enter the name of the file `index.html` and click `Save`

-Now lets create a
+Now let's create a

 `<h1></h1>`